loganwmoore/ICR-2023-Phylogenetics/README.md

 """

  The graphs produced by the program are automatically saved as pdf files under the newly created directory: sumstat_graphs.
+Within this new directory are two subdirectories called sumstat12graphs and sumstat_histograms.After entering the directory with:
+"""
+cd sumstat_graphs/sumstat12graphs/
+"""

+You can then open the pdf of your choice with:
+"""
+evince FILENAME.pdf
+"""